 Both parks are about a 45-minute drive outside of town.
 Billy and I got to town at 5, grabbed dinner at the food trucks, and then went straight to Dead Horse Point to make the 7:40 sunset.
 This left us about 30 minutes to walk around before staking out our spot for sunset.
 Here’s my trail guide >>

 If you go to Canyonlands (Island in the Sky is the name of this region of the park), you’ll be almost totally alone, which some people prefer.
-The most popular spot is Arches, but the crowds are just too much for me to enjoy.
-Instead, drive through Canyonlands until you get to the Grand View trailhead.
+Drive through Canyonlands until you get to the Grand View trailhead.
 There isn’t a bad spot, so wander around on the trail until you find a rock to sit on that’s facing west.

 If you’re comfortable staying until it’s dark, the stargazing at Canyonlands is unreal.
 Just make sure you download a stargazing app before you leave town so you know what you’re looking at!